 Since that time, Total Improv For Kids (now simply called Total Improv Kids) has become the premier improv school specifically designed for kids.
 In 2004, Linda founded a theater and made it a home for Total Improv Kids, naming it the Avery Schreiber Theater for her late friend and mentor.
 Since then, the school has grown and her students have performed multiple shows and festivals in L.A. as well as Off Broadway in New York City, garnering Linda and the school media attention and a reputation as THE place for young students to learn improvisation.

 Linda started Total Improv Kids with just a handful of students and she is proud to say that many of them are still in touch with her today.
 She has won state and national awards and has been recognized multiple times in the Los Angeles community for her efforts.
+She has also worked as a consultant, sharing her methods with other organizations and groups of kids, like the “7 DI Divas” in their Destination: Imagination challenge.

 More recently, Linda has worked to share her philosophies and improv training methods with other teachers, coaches and mentors by offering individual consultations, seminars and through her upcoming book The Power of Improvisation.